-Known as one of the most active artists of his generation, his presentation in a variety of formats has taken him on concert tours through Europe, Africa, Oceania, Asia, North, Central and South America.
+Recognized as one of the most prolific artists of his generation, José Luis Urquieta is a constant presence in oboe and classical music festivals.
+His impetus for playing in different formats has led him to perform concerts throughout Europe, Africa, Oceania, Asia, North, Central and South America.

-Moving to Europe his education continues beginning in Montbeliard, France, where he studied with Christian Schmitt, continuing his superior studies with Thomas Indermuler and Pilar Fontalba at the Superior Conservatory of Music of Baleares Islands, Spain, being awarded first place in the chamber music competition “Arte Jove” and graduating with honors, obtaining the award “Extraordinary End of Studies Prize”.
+He studied in Europe to continue his training, beginning in Montbéliard, France, where he studied with Maestro Christian Schmitt.
+He obtained a Master’s Degree through studies with Thomas Indermühle and Pilar Fontalba at the Superior Conservatory of Music of the Balearic Islands in Spain, where he won first place in the “Art Jove” chamber music contest and graduated with Honors, obtaining the “Extraordinary Graduate Prize”.

-In Germany studies continue at the Musikhochschule of Karlsruhe, realizing post graduate studies in oboe under the guidance of Thomas Indermuhle, chamber music with Krystian Nyquist and baroque oboe with Susanne Regel.
-He has participated as an invited soloist with the Nacional Symphony Orchestra of Cuba, the Nacional Symphony Orchestra of Ecuador, the Symphonic Orchestra of Loja, (Ecuador), the Nacional Symphony Orchestra of Guatemala, the Symphony Orchestra of the Nacional Congress of Paraguay, the Philharmonic Orchestra of Sonora (Mexico), the Classical Orchestra of the Region of Maule (Chile), and the Chilean Chamber Orchestra.
+Urquieta has performed as a guest soloist with the National Symphony Orchestra of Cuba, the National Symphony Orchestra of Ecuador, the Symphony Orchestra of Loja (Ecuador), the National Symphony Orchestra of Guatemala, the Symphony Orchestra of the National Congress of Paraguay, the Philharmonic Orchestra of Sonora (Mexico), the Classical Orchestra of the Regional Theater of Maule, and the Chamber Orchestra of Chile.

 Committed to and fascinated by the contemporary music of his time, Urquieta carries out deep research in this field of music, commissioning, performing and championing works by various Chilean and Latin American composers.